Learning Routine / Pacing (Classic + Intensive)

 Anything that continues to require focused, not passive, attention for specified skills

 Something that I’ve identified as a past self-study struggle of mine was a total lack of preparation for my study session.
-Finding and bringing up websites and videos, making specific to-do lists for every lesson - these are things that, at least for me, were not done while self-studying and led me to waste significant time wondering “what should I do… what video should I use…” and ultimately not get anything done.
-If you think this might be something that you do, try making an actual list rather than a mental one of goals or steps for the day.
+Finding and bringing up websites and videos, making specific to-do lists for every lesson – these are things that, at least for me, were not done while self-studying and led me to waste significant time wondering “what should I do… what video should I use…” and ultimately not get anything done in a timely manner.
+If you think this might be something that you also struggle with, try making a physical list rather than a mental one of goals or steps for the day.
 Find that listening practice audio beforehand.
 Close out of distraction websites before starting.
-All my weaknesses
+All my weaknesses :melting_face:

 I’m reading Tobira but I don’t wanna slog through four hours per day